 Onigiri are best eaten on the day they are made, however, leftovers are great pan-fried the next day.
 Avoid wrapping the rice in the nori too early or it will become soggy.
 This doesn’t affect the flavour though, and, in fact, triggers memories for many Japanese people of their packed school lunches of these rice balls.

-¼ tsp ichimi togarashi*, plus extra, to sprinkle
+- ¼ tsp ichimi togarashi (see Note), plus extra, to sprinkle

 Combine onions, miso, ichimi togarashi, sesame oil, tuna and mayonnaise in a bowl.

 When rice is cool enough to handle, divide it into 16 portions with wet hands and shape into balls.
 Make a deep hole in the centre of each ball with your finger.
 Fill 8 balls with one-eighth of the tuna mixture each and shape into a rough triangle, enclosing the filling.
 Cut mentaiko into 8 slices.
 Repeat filling and shaping remaining rice balls with mentaiko.

 Just before serving, cut the nori sheets lengthwise into 3 or 4 strips, large enough to reach halfway up the sides of onigiri.
 Stand onigiri in the centre of each strip and lift both ends of the strip and press gently to rice to hold nori in place.
 Sprinkle with extra ichimi togarashi and ground red shiso to serve.